How PPTA is organised: structures

 Te Huarahi Māori Motuhake

 Te Huarahi's role is to advise Māori members and to act as a channel for their concerns; to consider and represent those concerns to Executive; and liaise with Māori members, particularly the regional Te Reo-ā-Rohe network.
-Te Huarahi has responsibility for making decisions which impact on Māori members.
+Te Huarahi has the responsibility for making decisions that impact Māori members.

 Where Executive or Te Huarahi wishes to resolve a question about Ngā Take Māori, a group consisting of Te Huarahi's representatives and an equal number of Executive members meet to find an appropriate solution as Te Rōpū Matua.